vanceb/tinkerers.uk/content/posts/led_art_project/design/index.md

 ## Design

-These are the things I considered when thinking about how I was going to create this piece of art!
+These are the things I considered when thinking about how I was going to create this piece of art